golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/building-custom-image.md

 ---
-title: Docker to Golem Image Conversion and Usage Guide
+title: Docker to Golem Image Conversion and Usage Tutorial
 description: Step-by-step tutorial on creating a Docker image, converting it to a Golem-compatible format (GVMI, .gvmi), and integrating it into a requestor script.
 type: tutorial
 ---